-In 2014-15, 21% of Aboriginal and Torres Strait Islander people across Australia were assessed as living in overcrowded conditions, of which 41% were in remote areas.350 Of these, 54% live in the Northern Territory, around 20% in each of Queensland and Western Australia, 5% in remote South Australia and 2% in remote New South Wales.
+In 2014-15, 21% of Aboriginal and Torres Strait Islander people across Australia were assessed as living in overcrowded conditions, of which 41% were in remote areas.
 The percentage living in overcrowded areas is forecast to fall further to 37.4% by 2018.
-However, funding under the strategy concluded in 2018 and it has been replaced with state and territory short-term funding schemes.351
+However, funding under the strategy concluded in 2018.